Lz027/Gardens-Zero/README.md

-# Garden Zero
+# Gardens Zero

 > A private digital workspace for notes, conversations, planning, and the links that keep a project moving.

-Garden Zero is a responsive personal workspace built around the feeling of a small operating system.
+Gardens Zero is a responsive personal workspace built around the feeling of a small operating system.
 It offers two complementary ways to work: a spatial desktop mode for arranging notes, folders, widgets, and links, and a focused chat mode for capturing and revisiting conversations.
 Users can move between these modes depending on the device, task, or preferred way of thinking.

 The desktop experience is designed for larger screens, where notes can live in movable windows and related work can be grouped into **pillars**.
 The chat experience is optimized for mobile, with a familiar messaging layout that makes Garden Zero practical on a phone rather than a desktop interface simply compressed into a narrow viewport.
 On smaller screens, chat mode becomes the natural default while the wider workspace remains available as the responsive layout allows.